 Minimally invasive interventional radiology techniques are used to treat a wide variety of medical conditions.
-Radiologists use X-ray and other imaging technologies (MRI, CT and ultrasound) to guide small wires or catheters (thin, flexible tube) with specialized instruments to treat affected areas of the body.
-These procedures only require a tiny incision where the catheter is inserted into an artery, so it results in less blood loss, less pain and a quicker recovery for patients.
+Radiologists use X-ray and other imaging technologies to guide small wires or catheters (thin, flexible tube) with specialized instruments to treat specific areas of the body.
+These procedures often do not require an incision as is often necessary in traditional surgical procedures often leading to less pain and quicker recovery for patients.

 Carolina Pines Regional Medical Center offers a range of minimally invasive interventional radiology techniques to offer safe and effective options to treat a variety of conditions, including:

-A diagnostic angiogram is used to examine the inside of arteries and veins to detect blockages or narrowing of the vessels.
-In angioplasty, a catheter fitted with a balloon device is guided to the affected area to expand the walls and restore blood flow, or a laser can be used to break up the blockage.
+A diagnostic angiogram is used to examine the inside of arteries and veins to detect blockages or narrowing of the vessels which can lead to ulceration of the lower extremities or swelling of a portion of the body.
+In angioplasty, a small balloon is used to help open narrowed vessels and restore blood flow.
 In some cases a stent (mesh tube) is placed in the artery to hold it open.
-Angioplasty can be used to treat everything from heart disease and circulatory problems to ischemic stroke.
+Angioplasty and stenting can be used to treat everything from heart disease and circulatory problems to maintaining dialysis access.

-Embolization is used to stop abnormal bleeding or to cut off blood supply to a particular area, such as a tumor.
+Embolization is used to stop abnormal bleeding or to cut off blood supply to a tumor.
 Catheters are used to deliver blood-clotting medication, or to place particles or coils in the vessels to stop blood flow.
-Embolization can provide a life-saving treatment for hemorrhagic stroke and trauma patients, and can serve as an effective treatment for fibroids.
+Embolization can provide a life-saving treatment for trauma patients and can serve as an effective treatment for fibroids.

-Vertebroplasty is used to treat back pain and compression fractures of the spine.
-Doctors insert a needle into the affected vertebrae and inject bone cement to stabilize the vertebrae and prevent further damage.
+Kyphoplasty is used to treat back pain caused by compression fractures of the spine.
+Doctors insert a needle into the affected vertebrae and inject bone cement to stabilize the vertebrae for relief of pain and shorter time to resume normal activities.